luisvalesilva/random_forests/README.md

 # random_forests
-An overview of decision trees and the random forest ML algorithm
+Notebook study consisting of an overview of decision trees and the random forest ML algorithm.

+## License

+This project is licensed under the terms of the MIT license.
+See [LICENSE](LICENSE) file for details.